python/cpython/Doc/distutils/sourcedist.rst

 :file:`examples/sample?/build`.
 All of this is done *after* the standard include set, so you can exclude files from the standard set with explicit instructions in the manifest template.
 (Or, you can use the :option:`--no-defaults` option to disable the standard set entirely.)
-There are several other commands available in the manifest template mini-language; see section :ref:`sdist-cmd`.

 The order of commands in the manifest template matters: initially, we have the list of default files as described above, and each command in the template adds